cispa/login-security-landscape/AccountFramework/README.md

     - API that delivers valid sessions to experiments
         - By default an experiment receives any available session that was not used by the experiment already
         - Option to receive a session for a specific site (if available) regardless of whether the website was already used
-    - Automatically expiry and revalidation of sessions
+    - Automatic expiry and revalidation of sessions
 - Extra:
     - Automated registration and login form finding on CrUX sites
     - Bitwarden-assisted manual mode